Remich/blogrm/Readme.txt

 		* 2 * comment and clean up pp_editor.js
 		* 1 – add Inline SVG to config of htmlpurifier
 		* 2 – Can't leave prettyprinted <code>, workaround -> edit html
+		* wrap history array in an object
+		* fix NaN with RGB somewhere, see console

 		Bookmarks:
 		==========